mgomes/api_auth/README.md

 ## Requirement

-v3.X require Ruby >= 2.1 and Rails >= 4.0 if you use rails.
+This gem require Ruby >= 2.3 and Rails >= 4.0 if you use rails.

-For older version of Ruby or Rails, please use ApiAuth v2.X.
+For older version of Ruby or Rails, please use ApiAuth v2.1 and older.

 **IMPORTANT: v2.0.0 is backwards incompatible with the default settings of v1.x to address a security vulnerability.
 See [CHANGELOG.md](/CHANGELOG.md) for security update information.**